 Buses can be packed to capacity.
 Due to several problems, they occasionally leave a bit later than expected, so you might not be as on time as you'd want.
 It can occasionally be good to sit next to a stranger, but it's still a gamble, and once again, you don't want anything or anyone to ruin your "once in a lifetime" experience.
 Additionally, the bus doesn't always stop when you want it to.
 If you're looking out the window and see something lovely, you might want to walk over to it, sit down, and have lunch while taking in the scene.

-There are Many Affordable Rental Cars in Reykjavik
+Many Affordable Rental Cars in Reykjavik

 Although renting a car in Iceland can be pricey, it’s also feasible on a tight budget.
 The secret to success is doing your research.
 To ensure you choose the best car rental in Reykjavik, I always advise reading reviews on car rental companies.
 With an impressive modern fleet, world-class customer service, and high-quality vehicles, we at Go Car Rental would be a fantastic option for you.
 Our fleet of cars undergoes routine maintenance to guarantee maximum fuel efficiency in addition to peak performance and dependability.